Growing Cauliflower

-In a hot climate, growing cauliflower is virtually impossible.
-Cauliflower is a cool season vegetable that produces large white heads, called curds that may weigh in excess of two pounds.
-A member of the cabbage family, this plant is very temperamental to grow.
+In a hot climate, success with cauliflower is virtually impossible.
+This is a cool season vegetable that produces large white heads, called curds that may weigh in excess of two pounds.
+A member of the cabbage family, this plant can be a bit temperamental to grow.

 To cultivate a cauliflower plant successfully you must pay strict heed to the proper growing conditions.

-If you attempt to grow the plant from a seed, bury the seeds in flats from a half to three quater inches deep and at a spacing of two to three inches in a controlled environment like a greenhouse.
+If you want to grow the plant from a seed, bury the seeds in flats or cell trays from a half to three quater inches deep and at a spacing of two to three inches in a controlled environment like a greenhouse.
 Arrange them in rows that are three to six inches apart.

 The seeds absolutely must be kept moist and warm or they won't germinate.
 Usually four to six weeks growing time is necessary before transplanting them into your garden but it varies a bit depending upon the variety.